stella0000000/seasonal/README.md

 ## Seasonal

-A simple full stack web application for checking which fruits and vegetables in season.
+A full stack web application for checking which fruits and vegetables in season.

 ## Technologies